You click around the web every day and cookies follow you everywhere.

 Now let’s talk about session versus persistent cookies.

-Persistent cookies stick around.
-They save your preferences and keep you logged in between visits.
-That “Remember Me” checkbox?
-That’s a persistent cookie waiting to happen.
+Persistent cookies hang around.
+They store your preferences and keep you logged in across sessions.
+That “Remember Me” checkbox you see?
+It’s creating a persistent cookie.

 Want to see what cookies are on your device right now?
-Open your browser settings and look for the privacy section.
-You’ll find a list of every cookie sitting there.
+Just open your browser settings and head to the privacy section.
+You’ll find a complete list of every cookie stored there.

 I check mine every few months.
 You’d be surprised what accumulates.